juce/sockproc/README.md

 output stream data and error stream data can be read back from the socket.

-## Example:
+## Example

-1. Launch sockproc on a UNIX domain socket:
+Launch sockproc on a UNIX domain socket:

     $ ./sockproc /tmp/shell.sock

-2. Connect to socket and execute command:
+Connect to socket and execute command:

     $ telnet /tmp/shell.sock
     Trying /tmp/shell.sock...